 How do we think of things?
 In his superb memoir, On Writing, Stephen King says that rather than deciding what he wants in a story and then writing to make it turn out that way, he puts characters in interesting and difficult situations, then writes to find out what happens.
 He says stories are “found things, like fossils in the ground”, and says he plots his as infrequently as possible because life is largely plotless despite all our precautions and planning: “Plotting and the spontaneity of creation aren’t compatible. … [M]y basic belief about the making of stories is that they pretty much make themselves.
 The job of a writer is to give them a place to grow.”

+I have come to agree with him.
 I wrote my flash-fiction piece, A Clever Plan, in 2018.
 But it didn't strike me until 2021 after re-reading King’s memoir (yet again), that God anticipated King’s approach by about 14 billion years.
 Human history is a sort of myriad-dimensional stage play (farce?) that God did not plot.
 Instead, he decided to imagine a stage and a set of initial conditions.
 Then, in his mind, he put interesting beings on it and watched them after he decided to give them free will but before the curtain rose with a Bang.